Taiwolawal/DevSecOps-CICD/README.md

 Looking at the result we got from the scan, we have some false postives.
 False positive is when a scanning tool incorrectly flags a security vulnerability.
 As a result we need to go over the scan results to be sure, the result we are getting in line with what we are expecting.

 We have a folder named test which contains some dummy sensitive data, which we used for our yarn_test.
-We will excempt it from the scan, thereby creating a ``.gitleaks.toml`` file and specifying the folder or path to avoid while scanning.
+We will exempt it from the scan, thereby creating a ``.gitleaks.toml`` file and specifying the folder or path to avoid while scanning.
 If we run the pipeline again, you will see we now have 15 warnings compare to 46 earlier.

 ![image](https://github.com/Taiwolawal/devsecops-project/assets/50557587/9d9fde89-fa4a-44c0-9685-dbc9729fb671)